nobl9/terraform-n9-export-aws/README.md

 drop storage integration nobl9_s3;
 ```

-for resources created with Terraform
+2. Resources created with Terraform use the following to delete the set up:

 ```bash
 terraform destroy